jgabaut/koliseo/README.md

   - Model `KLS_Temp_Conf` to still be included without `Region` feature
   - At the moment, the arena can't grown its own underlying buffer.
     - Add backwards-compatible logic to enable growable arenas.
+  - Clean up the `Windows` part of the includes, to have minimal definitions from `windows.h`.